lekoala/silverstripe-debugbar/docs/en/helpers.md

 The `d()` function helps you to quickly debug code.
 It will use the [Symfony VarDumper](https://github.com/symfony/var-dumper) to display the data in a "pretty" way.

-In an XHR/AJAX context, it will simply display the data is a more simple fashion.
+In an XHR/AJAX context, it will simply display the data in a more simple fashion.

-Called without arguments, it will display all objects in the debug backtrace.
+When `d()` is called without arguments, it will display all objects in [the debug backtrace](http://php.net/manual/en/function.debug-backtrace.php).
 It will display the variable name before its content to make it easy to identify data amongst multiple values.

 ```php
 d($myvar, $myothervar);